harrysolovay/state-mint/README.md

 }
 ```

-### Custom strategy
+### setting to a non-default strategy

-To use another persist strategy, set persist to an object containing a `strategy` prop.
-Assign `strategy` to the strategy you wish to use (current options: localStorage, sessionStorage, document.cookie, AsyncStorage, and SecureStore).
+To use another persistence strategy, set persistence to an object containing a `strategy` prop.
+Assign to it the strategy you wish to use.

 ```diff
 export default class Counter {